• Skip to main content

 This includes expansion joints in concrete, uneven areas, slight slopes, debris, or even dock plates.

-And for another, it helps reduce collisions with obstructions.
+Additionally, it helps reduce collisions with obstructions.

 Examples include products, infrastructure, humans, and other lift trucks in the area.